Pcsf/scoreboard/README.md

 In short, think of `unittest` as a **final exam** (checking the final answer) and this scoreboard as a **live referee** (watching the entire process and making calls in real-time).

+## The `Transaction` Class

+The `Transaction` class is a flexible container for the data you want to verify.
+It is designed to be adaptable for both simple and complex data structures.

+-   **Simple Data**: For basic data types like strings, numbers, or dictionaries, you can use the `Transaction` class directly.
+-   **Complex Data**: For more complex data structures, you can extend the `Transaction` class and override the `__eq__` method to implement custom comparison logic.
+This is useful when you only need to compare specific fields in a larger data object.

 ## Usage

 The main script `scoreboard.py` can be run directly to see a demonstration of the scoreboard in action.